Daeseong-Lee/OSSLab0427/README.md

 Hi!
 - This is
   - Saehee.
-> Nice to meet y'all.
+> Nice to meet y'all.#Trying to get used to markdown.